magento/devdocs/guides/v2.2/frontend-dev-guide/layouts/xml-instructions.md

 ### before and after attributes {#fedg_xml-instrux_before-after}

 <p>To help you to position elements in a specific order suitable for design, SEO, usability, or other requirements, Magento software provides the <code>before</code> and <code>after</code> layout attributes.</p>
-<p>These optional attributes can be used in layout {% glossarytooltip 8c0645c5-aa6b-4a52-8266-5659a8b9d079 %}XML{% endglossarytooltip %} files to control the order of elements in their common parent.</p>
+<p>These optional attributes can be used in layout {% glossarytooltip 8c0645c5-aa6b-4a52-8266-5659a8b9d079 %}XML{% endglossarytooltip %} files to control the order of elements in their common parent.

 The following tables give a detailed description of the results you can get using the <code>before</code> and <code>after</code> attributes.
 The first table uses a block a as positioned element.